GaleJames-creator/gale-james/tutorials/README.md

 # Tutorials

 ## What tutorials are:

-Our tutorials help you get comfortable with a product by guiding you step by step.
-You'll learn by doing, with simple instructions that are stress-free.
+Our tutorials guide you step by step so you learn the basics by doing.

 ## When to use tutorials:

 - You want to learn the basics.
 - You are new to the product.
 - You ask, "How do I get started?"